Lysander/snippets/Mono/SoapXmlMessages/README.md

 If you use a SOAP webservice, you might be interested in knowing, what XML data is really generated and sent by your application.
 To be more precise by the framework, that one uses to deal with SOAP services.

+(Please ignore all these awful tutorials on the net, where people show how to manually craft the XML requests and responses!
+Use a framework that handles that for you!)

 Perhaps you want to make sure, that you send and receive the data you expected or it is just to document which actions had taken place.